mrowe/mikerowecode.com/_posts/2006-05-02-better-earphones.md

+---
+layout: post
-A better pair of earphones
+title: A better pair of earphones
+---

 Last year, I [bought some EarJams][1] for my iPod.